Coly ME (Match Engine) API documentation

 When the desired record is missing:

-When creating a Group record, the group's name should be unique.
-This includes the archived groups as well:
+When creating a Unit record, the unit's name should be unique.
+This includes the archived units as well:

 Archived Record Restrictions